-Absorption: Very little sucralosese is absorbed by the GI tract.
+Absorption: Very little sucralose is absorbed by the GI tract.
 It cannot be absorbed actively at all.
 Only about 15% of it is passively absorbed.
-Nursing mothers need not worry as it can not pass into breast milk.
+Nursing mothers need not worry as it cannot pass into breast milk.
 It can not be passed on to a developing fetus transplacentally.
 It also cannot cross the blood-brain barrier.

 Notes: ADI is set to 5mg/kg BW.